elastic/harp/docs/onboarding/2-secret-container/2-specifications.md

 * The `container_box` is the signature public key encrypted with the payload key.
 * The `recipients` is a NaCL `box` that contains the x25519 private used for encryption protected using the passphrase during `sealing` process.
+* The `seal_version` indicates the algorithm used to seal the container.

 Recipient definition :